Want to know how to get to grips with Facebook Ads Manager? You’ve come to the right place!

 Facebook has created Ads Manager as a ‘powerful ad management tool, but it’s designed for advertisers of any experience level.’
 Ads Manager exists, so your life as an advertiser is a lot easier.

 What Do the Key Terms from Facebook Ads Manager Mean?

 Although Ads Manager may be easy to use, it’s also got a lot of information to process and understand when you first go to make an ad or promote a post.
-Here’s the first three important words you may be confronted with:
+Here are the first three important words you may be confronted with:

-Campaign – sets your goal (i.e. get more visits on your website)
+- Campaign – sets your goal (i.e. get more visits to your website)

 It’s important to take the time to get to know Ads Manager before performing any ads on it.